 - Details of the complaint

-- What outcome the Consumer wants.
+- What outcome the Consumer or Occupier wants.

-2.4 Complaints involving more than one Provider
+2.4 Complaints involving more than one Member

 - Complaints that services have been transferred without the Consumer’s authorisation

-3 Referring Enquiries and Complaints to the Provider
+3 Referring Enquiries and Complaints to Members

 The Telecommunications Industry Ombudsman facilitates the resolution of complaints through its referral process.

 When a Consumer or Occupier contacts us with a complaint, we may ask for information to clarify the circumstances of the complaint.
 We send the information to the Member so that it can review the complaint and reconsider its initial response.

 3.1 Enquiry Referral